Marketing the Rainbow

 Bruce Yelk is director of public relations at the GPTMC.
 He measures the success of his city’s campaign through surveys.
 Before the marketing effort began, Philadelphia ranked in the top 25 travel destinations among LGBT leisure travelers.
 In recent years, the city has ranked in the top 10.
 Today, Philadelphia boasts being the only city that received 100 on Human Rights Campaign’s Municipal Equality Index without needing bonus points.

 Yelk said his organization spends USD 200,000 per year marketing to the LGBT community.
-He said he’d like to see marriage equality come to the state next as a way of continuing to attract gay and lesbian tourism to the city.
+He said at the time he’d like to see marriage equality come to the state next as a way of continuing to attract gay and lesbian tourism to the city - well, that finally happened in 2015!